smayadev/django-url-shortener/README.md

 ### Roadmap

-- Component diagram for README
+- App improvements:
   - Allow anonymous users to create API keys (restrict by IP? require email verification?)
   - Add API request rate limiting
   - Automatically load some starting captcha question and answers into the database
+- Documentation:
   - Document running tests with the new Docker setup
+  - Component diagram for README
+- Code cleanups:
   - Docstrings where applicable
+  - Type hints